 Without further ado, here's a round up of all the places where you can get a free gym pass in the UK:

-Anytime Fitness offer an up to 3-day free trial pass for all new users.
+Anytime Fitness currently offers a 7-day free trial pass for all new users.
 They have hundreds of locations across the UK (the world, even), so there's bound to be one near you.

 Locate your nearest (or most convenient) on their website and complete the online form with your contact details.
 Someone from Anytime Fitness will then be in touch to organise your free trial.